 In 2009, FPA set out to build a local secondary school with the goal of providing free, quality education to those in greatest need.
 This location would also serve as a base of operation for the work FPA-Uganda does outside of Gobero – Wakiso District.
 With that in mind, land was secured, permits were submitted and plans commenced on designing a school that could not only change the lives of deserving students, but would also provide a safe and reliable location to benefit the community.
 The goal of this project, was to create a space that would not only uplift qualifying students, but would also provide the community with a place to gather and learn.
 FPA has utilized this campus for vocational training, community health seminars, and a training center for the implementation of Saving Initiative programs.

-It was an organic effort involving members of the community, as men from local families were responsible for clearing the land and assisting in the excavating of the site.
-Our team of contractors worked with villagers in the community who expressed an eagerness to learn how to lay foundations, frame, roof and stucco to code.
-This not only forged goodwill between our contractors, this program and the community, but also, and more importantly afforded a valuable skill set to deserving community members.
+The entire property was designed with future growth and versatility in mind.
+Community members helped to clear the land and assisted in the excavation of the site.
+Villagers who expressed an eagerness to learn how to lay foundations, frame, roof and stucco were able to train and work under our team of contractors.
+This collaboration not only forged goodwill between our contractors, FPA staff and the community, but also, and more importantly, afforded valuable skill sets to hard-working men and women.

 With patience, planning, perseverance, and an unwavering commitment from our donors, FPA completed the last phase of construction on its Senior IV classroom block and clinic in 2019.
 This project, in its entirety spanned the better part of the past decade.
 Undertaking a job of this scope and size in an area that has no electricity or running water and was not easily accessed by road, had its share of challenges.
 It was not uncommon to see young men on bicycles delivering jerry cans of water to the property so that builders could mix the mortar by hand.
 The completion of this school, is evidence of the strength of the human spirit!